jeffmeloy/GSC/README.md

-Here’s the updated **README** with the new features and improvements integrated into the project description:

----

 # Genetic Supercomputer: HDC-Powered Genomic Analysis

 This project introduces a novel approach to genomic sequence analysis using **Hyperdimensional Computing (HDC)**.
 It leverages HDC to efficiently encode, analyze, predict, and impute DNA/RNA sequences, providing scalable solutions for large-scale genomic datasets.
 The system includes key components such as HDC vector spaces, specialized DNA encoders, RL-powered agents, and swarm intelligence for advanced sequence analysis.